aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 Before submitting a job, check that a cluster is set up and running, and the desired problem is available in an accessible S3 bucket.

 Solver jobs are submitted by sending SQS messages.
 We have provided a `send_message` script to do this for you.
 You provide the S3 location of the file to run and number of desired worker nodes.
-The script submits an SQS request to the `[ACCOUNT_NUMBER]-[REGION]-SatCompQueue` queue, which the solver leader container is monitoring.
+The script submits an SQS request to the `[ACCOUNT_NUMBER]-us-east-1-SatCompQueue` queue, which the solver leader container is monitoring.

 To run the script [BK: Like with the other scripts, make `--profile default` a default.]: